imshawan/imshawan/README.md

  # Hello Visitor! :wave:
 A small-town boy from Assam, India who is always fascinated by Tech & computers.
-I'm a self-learnerDevelopment who enjoys learning new technologies.
+I'm a self-learner who enjoys learning new technologies.

  ## 💁 About me...
 * Currently I'm focused on React Native & Realm for Mobile App Development